-adopt your doggy walk
+adopt YOUR doggy walk OR WALKING ROUTE

 We are keen to find out where litter is coming from and what has been left behind.
 If you want to participate in sharing information we can give you an online or paper form to fill out.
 We can work with different agencies to identify the types of litter people are leaving behind this will create a profile where the litter is coming from.
 For example some sweets will be primarily eaten by children and might be on a school walking route so we can work with the headteacher.
 Certain bits of litter might be left behind as industrial waste we will contact local businesses.
 Our team will target the source of this litter and proactively deal with it longer term.

 We will encourage you to record the hours that you are investing into litter picking and this will help us recognise you as one of our community heroes.
 We will also work with the countryside rangers to bank these hours and hopefully this might offset their time to get involved in other community activities as pay back working with young people or community projects.
 In due course we aim to link in with Chesterfield Time Bank to explore how we properly log your hours so the community and yourself can gain additional benefits.

 Our team will apply for some funding to get you some litter pickers and litter hoops and all the cleaning materials you might need so once you adopt a spot we can provide you with these free of charge.
 We will also give you tips on how to sort the waste for recycling.